If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Not made with eco-friendly ingredients.
+• Not an eco-friendly formula.

 Product Specs